Shiigu/quake1randomizer/README.md

 This mod (compatible with both the classic and remastered releases of Quake 1) has a very simple task: replace ALL the monsters and objects in a level with another of the same type.
 That first Grunt you encounter in E1M1?
 Now it could be an Enforcer, a Knight... or maybe a Shambler!

+## How to start playing

+This mod is installed like any other.
+Extract the zip file as a folder where your Quake executable is located, then use the `-game` launch parameter so that it executes the mod on launch (some source ports also have a mod selection menu).

 ## How to configure

 To set up the game modes, press the 'M' key, and a menu will show up.
 Follow the instructions in there.